 What it Looks Like: Eye-rolling icebreaker exercises kick off every meeting (e.g, “If you were sea mammal, what sea mammal would you be?”).
 Attendance is tracked at “optional” happy hours.
 Mandatory fun activities, like 2-minute afternoon dance parties, are rammed down your throat.

-How to Deal: Smile and fly under the radar.
+How to Deal: Smile and fly under the radar to avoid workplace B.S.
 Grin through the icebreakers, make brief appearances at the unhappy hours, and schedule meetings during the dance-a-thon.
 Then find your real work friends and schedule an off-the-radar happy hour where you can vent.